Projects per year

 Summary of Research Interests

-Natalie's research interests focus on understanding the various factors that impact on our ability to recognise a face.
+Natalie's research focusses on understanding the factors that impact on our ability to recognise a face.
 Her research has a strong focus on the importance of dynamic (motion) information and race in the recognition of familiar and unfamiliar faces.
 Her research investigates the effect of these factors in both typical and developmental prosopagnosia (faceblind) populations, often using eye-tracking methods.

 Natalie has been invited to deliver talks on her research at several public engagement events: Pint of Science at Middlesbrough Institute of Modern Art (May, 2016), In Your Face at the National Media Museum (September, 2016), Spoonful of Knowledge (February, 2017) as well as a TEDx Talk at Oldham Library which can be viewed online: 'What's in a Face?'
 (February, 2016).